Documentation

 Optimizing critical CSS

-The content which a user first sees when opening a web page is known as above-the-fold content.
+The content that a user first sees when opening a web page is known as above-the-fold content.
 This part of the page can also be called critical because it needs to be loaded quickly to provide a better user experience.

 {"base64":" ","img":{"width":1582,"height":1024,"type":"png","mime":"image/png","wUnits":"px","hUnits":"px","length":395280,"url":"https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-best-practices-for-optimizing-performance-1.png"}}